-The supervisor approves the topic and the thesis plan, appoints a thesis advisor or advisors and determines the period of validity of the topic, i.e. the deadline for the thesis submission for examination.
-The supervisor notifies the thesis committee of the approved topics and of the thesis advisors appointed.
-The topic of a thesis not submitted for examination by the deadline expires, in which case the student needs to get the topic re-approved by the supervisor to continue working on the thesis.
+The supervisor approves the topic and the thesis plan, appoints a thesis advisor or advisors and determines the period of validity of the topic (one year), i.e. the deadline for the thesis submission for examination.
+Thesis topic expires if the thesis is not submitted for evaluation by the deadline, in which case the student needs to get the topic re-approved by the supervisor to continue working on the thesis.
 Since thesis advisors commit to their task only for the period of validity of the topic, a new agreement on thesis advising is also necessary before continuing working on the thesis.